 Ice fishing is a sport best enjoyed when there's plenty of downtime to sit back, relax, and enjoy the Pure Michigan snow globe that surrounds you.
 Partly cloudy?
 Sure!
 Gusting winds?
 No problem!
 These conditions won't negatively affect your catch.
 So, put on your Ice Armor gear, download the Navionics app, choose the best lure and location, and chill while you wait for the day's catch.

 9) Insight > Intimidation

 At first, ice fishing may seem intimidating, but with the right knowledge, training (and hands-on practice) you'll be hooked.
-Luckily for all, Mark Martin offers an annual Ice Fishing Vacation School right here in the Great Lakes Bay, helping everyone from first-time ice fishers to seasoned pros perfect their sport.
-The 2017 Mark Martin Ice Fishing School runs March 2-8, kicking off at Frank's Great Outdoors with a seminar and tackle presentation.
-After that, 2.5 days of full-on Pure Michigan ice fishing begin, with pro angler Mark Martin there to guide you every step of the way with hands-on lessons and insider tips.
+Luckily for all, Mark Martin offers an annual Ice Fishing Vacation School right here in the Great Lakes Bay, helping everyone from first-time ice fisherman to seasoned pros perfect their sport.
+The annual Mark Martin Ice Fishing Vacation School kicks off each year with a seminar and tackle presentation, followed by 2.5 days full of well-guided Pure Michigan ice fishing, alongside our local pros, so be sure to sign up for this year's ice fishing excursion, February 18-21, 2018.